awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Unregistered Devices \(9\) ]

-For devices not registered as things in the registry, the following policy grants permission to connect to using client IDs `client1` and `client1` and to publish to any topic prefixed by the client ID used to connect, except for one topic ending with `bar`:
+For devices not registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core using client IDs `client1` and `client1` and to publish to any topic prefixed by the client ID used to connect, except for one topic ending with `bar`:

 ```
 {